-Depending on which plan you are on, there are various limits that apply when using the API.
+Depending on which plan you are on, and the endpoint you are using, there are various limits that apply when using the API.

-Credits per Minute (CPM) limit determines how quickly you can make requests to the API.
+Hits per Minute (HPM) limit determines how quickly you can make requests to the API.

 Once this limit has been reached, any further requests will result in a